lukejcollins/jira-admin-scripts/README.md

     - `ORG_ID`: The organization ID of your Atlassian organisation.
     - `ACCESS_TOKEN`: The API access token.
-    - `JIRA_DOMAIN`: Your Jira domain URL.
+    - `JIRA_URL`: Your Jira domain URL.
 For example, `https://your-domain.atlassian.net`.
-    - `JIRA_EMAIL`: The email address of your Jira account.
+    - `USER_EMAIL`: The email address of your Jira account.
-    - `JIRA_TOKEN`: The API token for your Jira account.
+    - `API_TOKEN`: The API token for your Jira account.
+    - `REMOVAL_GROUP_NAME`: The name of the Jira group you wish to remove users from.
+    - `EXPORT_GROUP_NAME`: The name of the Jira group you wish to export users from.

 ## Usage